itinero/docs/docs/itinero/basic-concepts/routerpoint.md

 ## Resolving

 In Itinero, **the process of _snapping_ a location to the closest edge** is called **resolving** that location.
-Usually a routerpoint is resolved with a given @profile in mind, making sure the routerpoint is accessible and not snapping to another closer edge, think about a cylepath next to a road.

-You can resolve a location using the router:
+You can resolve a location using the @router:

 ```csharp
 // snaps the given location to the nearest routable edge.
 var routerPoint = router.Resolve(profile, 51.26797020271655f, 4.801905155181885f);
 ```

+Usually a routerpoint is resolved with a given @profile in mind, making sure the routerpoint is accessible and not snapping to another closer edge, think about a cylepath next to a road.

 ## Why?